-EDUC 408/414/422 Integrated Methods of Teaching Reading (3)

-This interdisciplinary course examines theories and current research related to teaching reading methods in the K-12 schools.
+EDUC 408/414/422 Methods and Materials: An Integrated Approach to Teaching (3) This interdisciplinary course examines theories and current research related to teaching reading methods in the K-12 schools.
 The teacher's roles and responsibilities in creating an effective classroom will be examined.
 Level II Field Experience required.